davidmreed/nonskating.club/content/guides/head-nso.md

 If you're sanctioning a game, be rigorous with your statsbook and follow the guidelines provided by the association (WFTDA, etc.) carefully.
 Omissions and errors can result in your submission being refused.
 If you're not sanctioning the game, you have more freedom to be pragmatic.

-You should come to the event with a printed copy of the statsbook as well as a complete XLSX file that you can upload into the scoreboard.
+You should come to the event with a printed copy of the statsbook as well as a completed XLSX file that you can upload into the scoreboard.
 If you're using the JRDA statsbook, you can do `File -> Download -> Microsoft Excel (.xlsx)` to get an offline version.

 #### Staffing